Meet Our Staff

 Director of the UofL Writing Center and Associate Professor of English

-I’ve been lucky to work with a lot of writers in introductory, scientific, professional, technical, and digital writing courses at UofL, but also at the University of Wisconsin-Madison, where I received my Ph.D. and the University of Illinois-Chicago, where I got my MA.
-I’ve also written a book on how Ford Motor Company helped to narrate a particular kind of economy to the rest of the world (my research is generally interested in the rhetoric of economies), served on the board of a writing-oriented non-profit, and helped establish a Professional and Public Writing major here at U of L.
+I’ve been lucky to work with a lot of writers in introductory, scientific, professional, technical, and digital writing courses over the years here at UofL; at the University of Wisconsin-Madison, where I received my Ph.D.; and at the University of Illinois-Chicago, where I received my MA.
+I’ve written a book on how Ford Motor Company helped to narrate a particular kind of economy to the rest of the world (my research is generally interested in the rhetoric of economies), served on the board of a writing-oriented non-profit, and helped establish a Professional and Public Writing major here at U of L.

-Outside of work, I enjoy hiking, reading, watching soccer or shows like Tudor Monastery Farm and Time Team, coming up with lists of hobbies, horsing around too much, and telling my two sons to quit horsing around so much.
+Outside of work, I enjoy hiking, reading, horsing around too much, and telling my two sons to quit horsing around so much.

 Annmarie Steffes